notaika/BCIThttps-hackathon/README.md

 # templ.it

-templ.it is a cross platform desktop app that creates file structures from custom or predefined functions.
+templ.it is a cross platform desktop app that creates file structures from custom or predefined templates.
 The user can create .
 For example, let's say the user wants to create this file structure:

 ` ```text
 ├───assignment1